emberjs/guides/source/getting-started/js-primer.md

 Because of hoisting, classic `var` variable declarations in JavaScript can sometimes be tricky and create confusion over a variable's life cycle.

-Let's take a look at an example of hoisting with `var`:
+Lets take a look at an example of hoisting with `var`:

 ``` javascript
 function getName(person) {